sambitsargam/polygon-chat-dapp/README.md

 # Steps:-
 ## Step-1
+go to the url(https://mumbai.polygonscan.com/) then click right footer on the add to metamask option. other wise:-
-Add the custom Harmony test network through the metamask
+Add the custom polygon test network through the metamask
 * Network Name: ```Polygon Testnet```
 * New RPC URL:```https://matic-mumbai.chainstacklabs.com```
 * Chain ID:```80001```